temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ```
 <!--SNIPEND-->

+Now that you've created a test function for the Workflow Cancellation, test to see if that works.

+### Test the function
-Use `pytest` to test automatically discover and our execute test.
+To test the function, run `pytest` from the command line to automatically discover and execute tests.

 ```bash
 tests/test_run_worker.py::test_execute_workflow